MikeSanDev/type_speed/README.md

 ## Features

+- WPM calculator starts after you start typing
 - Color changes as you type to keep you on track.
-- Color also changes to red if incorrect key is pressed, green if you are correct.
+- Color also changes to green - if correct and red - if incorrect
 - Each text is randomized so you can practice for how every long you'd like.

 ## Getting Started